The Garden of Sadness is not a place anyone wants to go.

 Everyone has to go to the Garden of Sadness sometimes, because there’s so much loss in life – whether it’s a person, a hope, a relationship, an injury, an illness or a dream.

-Some avoid it by saying ‘Oh, there are people in the world worse off than me!
-What have I got to complain about?!’
+Some others avoid sadness by saying ‘Oh, there are people in the world worse off than me!’

 Here is a place of strange healing, a garden to pass through on our way back to health and happiness.